 - Mindfulness with Teens

 - Rainbow Teens: Clinical & Ethical Considerations When Working With LGBTQ+ Youth

 Descriptions can be found below.
 These full day workshops are typically scheduled 9:00am to 4:30pm, with an hour lunch and two fifteen minute breaks, for a total of 6 clock hours of training.
 For more details or to schedule a presentation, contact me today.

 Many teens hate counseling, presenting as unwilling, oppositional, or completely resistant.
-If that isn’t enough, few counselors have actual training or experience working with teens.
+If that isn’t enough, few counselors have actual training working with teens.
 Instead, we treat teen clients like big kids or little adults, and then wonder why they seem apathetic, ambivalent, or simply stuck.
 In this workshop, we’ll explore dozens of strategies rooted in evidence-based practices and real world experience — with a focus on building therapeutic alliance, increasing willingness, and making change happen.